 Mirage shares much of Chivalry’s DNA of intense first-person melee combat with a high level of control and precision over your attacks.
 With melee action expanding to various ranged uses thanks to magic abilities and projectiles, the variety of combat possibilities has been expanded massively – but the tactile feeling of obliterating your enemies into small pieces is more present than ever.
 Mirage, like Chivalry, is about challenging players to take full control over brutal combat abilities – but the playing field has become much more diverse.

-We currently plan on pricing Mirage at $29.99 USD on Steam.
+Mirage is $29.99 USD on Steam.
 It will not be a free-to-play or subscription-based game. $30 and you’re done.

 Absolutely.
 Chivalry’s exchange-based melee combat is at the core of Mirage’s design.
 You can still “drag” attacks, block, parry, combo, riposte, etc. Weapon attacks are still registered through tracer paths.
 The ability-based magic abilities that Mirage adds on top of this core design allowed us to create a game with even more deep mechanics than Chivalry.
 Crucially, you can even block (or dodge) ranged-based magical attacks.
 As such, Mirage’s brand of arcane warfare feels like an intense melee sword fight from 20 feet away.